10 in stock (can be backordered)

 Cathy takes what she has learned from her contacts with these breeders and focuses on strategies to preserve this breed and its distinct family bloodlines.
 These homestead hogs are survivors worth preserving for future generations!

-Contact Cathy for bulk discount pricing up to 35% off for resale to customers.
+Contact Cathy for wholesale discount pricing up to 35%.

 |Dimensions||9 × 6 in|